 Transylvania Tour with Dracula

-1. Day.
-From the Gate of Transylvania to the “Capital” of Transylvania
+Day 1: From the Gate of Transylvania to the “Capital” of Transylvania

 15 kilometers east of the Hungarian/Romanian border, the city of Oradea (Hungarian: Nagyvárad, is the gateway to Transylvania.
 The city of St Ladislaw was first mentioned in chronicles in the 12th century, when its citadel was built.
-It is the most Hungarian-looking among all cities of Transylvania with its open spaces, Art Nuevo buildings and savvy intellectual life.
-We start our tour with visiting the Episcopal Palace, a replica of the Belvedere Palace in Vienna, and the Roman-Catholic Cathedral housing St Ladislaw’s relics.
+It is the most Hungarian-looking among all cities of Transylvania with its open spaces, Art Nouveau buildings and savvy intellectual life.
+We start our tour with visiting the Episcopal Palace, a replica of the Belvedere Palace in Vienna, and the Roman-Catholic Cathedral housing St Ladislaus relics.
 After a short walk between the famous “Art-nouveau” style buildings we arrive to the Black Eagle Palace and to the Moon Church Cathedral with the unique mechanism showing the phases of the moon.
-Continuing on to Cluj, (Kolozsvar) we cross the Occidental Carpathians with the biggest damp of the region, the Dragan-lake.
-We will have a short brake inKalotaszentkiraly, a Hungarian region with colorful folklore and live traditions, arriving at Cluj, capital of Transylvania late in the afternoon.
-We will then visit the main attractions in the city center: the Saint Michael’s Roman-Catholic Church as well as the birth-house and equestrian statue of King Mathias Corvinus, considered Hungary’s greatest king.
+Continuing on to Cluj, (Kolozsvar) we cross the Occidental Carpathians with the biggest dam of the region, the Dragan lake.
+We will have a short brake in Kalotaszentkiraly, a Hungarian region with colorful folklore and live traditions, arriving at Cluj, capital of Transylvania late in the afternoon.
+We will then visit the main attractions in the city center: the Saint Michael’s Roman-Catholic Church as well as the birth-house and equestrian statue of King Matthias Corvinus, considered Hungary’s greatest king.
 Overnight in Cluj.

-2.Day: A Glance to the Transylvanian History
+Day 2: A Glance to the Transylvanian History

-3.Day: The Famous “Dracula Castle”
+Day 3: The Famous “Dracula Castle”

-4.Day: The Land of Fairies.
-This day is dedicated to the delightful nature of the Szekely-land.
+Day 4: The Land of Fairies.
+This day is dedicated to the delightful nature of the Szekely lands.
 In the morning we take a gas-bath in the “stinky-cave” of Torja, a small cave with sulfuric gas, used as a treatment for rheumatic disorders).
 After a swimming in the volcanic Saint Ana-lake we “hunt” for carnivorous plants of the Mohos peat moss swamp.
 This area is the only volcanic formation which preserved its original form in Central Europe.
 According to legend there was a high mountain in the place of St Ann’s Lake.
 Two wicked brothers lived on the opposite peaks of the mountains.
 One of them was count Gáspár the other was count Sándor.
 Both of them built castles on the peaks; they were always in competition with each other.
 One day a rich traveler who had a beautiful coach with four horses arrived at Sándor’s castle.
 He wanted to get accommodation for one night.
 The greedy count wanted to get the beautiful coach but he could not persuade the guest to sell his coach so he won the coach from the rich traveler on a game of dice.
 After it he boasted about it to his brother, who offered a bet.
 The bet was if he had found a more beautiful coach than his brother’s he would get Sandor’s fortune.
 Gáspár had a devilish idea and he collected eight beautiful virgins from the neighborhood and had the girls pull his nicest carriage.
 The poor girls couldn’t move the coach, so the count stroke at the first girl with his whip.
 This girl was called Anne and she was the most beautiful of the girls.
 Ann went down on her knees and begged God.
 God heard it and passed a terrible judgment.
 An earthquake and thunderstorm stroke with heavy rain and the counts’ castles with the mountains were swallowed by the earth.
 Next day there was a dark mountain lake at the place.
 We spend the night in the largest Szekely city: Csikszereda.

-5.Day: Mixing with locals, Meet the Real Szekely Peoples
+Day 5: Mixing with locals, Meet the Real Szekely Peoples

 Whole day program with cart-tour, traditional crafts, tasting the traditional ordas pancake and polenta with soft cheese.
 After the tasty dinner we return to Csikszereda.

-6.Day: The Unique Szekely Landscape
+Day 6: The Unique Szekely Landscape

 This day is also reserved for the beauty of the nature.
-We’ll visit the Gyimes region, the former border of Hungary and the 300 m high walls of the Frog Gorge (Bekas Szoros) and of course the Red-lake on the river Bicaz, connecting Transylvania and Moldavia.
+We’ll visit the Gyimes region, the former border of Hungary and the 300 m high walls of the Frog Gorge (Bekas Szoros) and of course the Red lake on the river Bicaz, connecting Transylvania and Moldavia.
 The gorge consists of three main parts: the ’Gate’, the ’Portico’ and the ’Throat’ of Hell.
 It is one of Europe’s unique natural phenomena with its 200-300 meters long, vertical cliffs, a paradise of rock climbers.
 The gorge with is winding road attracts many tourist every year.
 Why they call “Killer” lake or Red Lake?
 The mountain, when it tumbled down, buried a herd with its shepherd and it was these creatures’ blood that kept seeping into the water and colored the lake red.
 The pine trunks sticking out of the lake make it mysteriously unique.
 These trunks are the remains of an old pine forest that used to occupy the valley.
 We return to the Armenian city of Gheorgheni.

-7.Day: Pearls of the Szekely Folk Art
+Day 7: Pearls of the Szekely Folk Art

-8.Day: The English Connection
+Day 8: The English Connection

 Near Sighisoara we will visit the most famous of the fortified Saxon churches, Biertan.
 It was the seat of the Lutheran bishops for 300 years and now is enlisted as a UNESCO World Heritage site.
 At Erdőszentgyörgy we will discover the Transylvanian relatives of the British Royal family.
-See the ancestral home of Claudia Rhedey, the great-great grandmother of Queen Elisabeth II of England.
+See the ancestral home of Claudia Rhedey, the great-great grandmother of Queen Elizabeth II of England.
 In the afternoon we will arrive to the famous Bear salt-lake.

-9.Day: Farewells to Transylvania
+Day 9: Farewells to Transylvania

 We start our last day in this unique region with shopping at the most famous folk art market in Korond.
 You will find here hand-painted pottery, hand-carved decorations, weaved textiles, etc. In our way back to Oradea we will stop at the capital of Szekely land: Tirgu Mures.
 The legends of the Szekely people are presented in the Palace of Culture, a building with remarkable painted stained-glass windows.
 We arrive back to Oradea in the evening and here ends our trip of Transylvania. transfer to the train station or optional overnights.
 We can also arrange optional transfers to Budapest, Cluj, Bucharest, etc

-8 nights accommodation at 4 and 3star hotels (see hotel list below) with 2 meals per day
+- 8 nights accommodation at 4 and 3 star hotels (see hotel list below) with 2 meals per day

-Transportation in AC private car or minibus depending on number of passengers
+- Transportation in AC private car or minibus depending on number of passengers

-Services of a private guide throughout the tour (for 9days)
+- Services of a private guide throughout the tour (for 9 days)

-All entrance fees
+- All entrance fees

-Land taxes and service charges
+- Land taxes and service charges